apfreeman/FinTech-Project-3/README_Proposal.md

 4. Analysis (Python)
 5. WebApp UI (Streamlit)

-These technologies will be combinted on a Windows Server to allow 24x7 always on data collection and analysis.
+These technologies will be combined on a Windows Server to allow 24x7 always on data collection and analysis.

 ### Roles and Responsibilities